ibm-cloud-docs/BlockStorage/mounting_cloudlin8.md

 The iscsiadm utility is a command-line tool aids the discovery and login to iSCSI targets, plus access and management of the open-iscsi database.
 In this step, discover the device by using the Target IP address that was obtained from the {{site.data.keyword.cloud}} console.

 1. Run the discovery against the iSCSI array.

+   {{site.data.keyword.blockstorageshort}} requires dynamic target discovery using the SendTargets method.
+Do not use static node configuration, as it is not scalable and may cause connectivity issues when changes are made to the storage (such as authorizing or deauthorizing hosts to LUNs).
+Dynamic discovery ensures that your host automatically detects any changes to the target portals.
+   {: important}

    ```sh
    iscsiadm -m discovery -t sendtargets -p <ip-value-from-IBM-Cloud-console>
    ```